xiix0/scam/README.md

-People are beginning to notice you.
-Try dressing before you leave the house.
+How apt the poor are to be proud.
+		-- William Shakespeare, "Twelfth-Night"